waawal/envauth/README.rst

 Heroku Example
 --------------

-``envauth`` is especially useful if you happen to run your application on a PAAS!
+``envauth`` is especially useful if you happen to be running your application on a PAAS!

 ::